Live and Let Die (film): Plot

 Bond and Solitaire escape by boat and fly to New Orleans.
-There, Bond is captured by Mr. Big, who removes his prosthetic face and reveals himself to be Kananga.
-He has been producing heroin and is protecting the poppy fields by exploiting the San Monique locals' fear of voodoo priest Baron Samedi, as well as the occult.
+There, Bond is captured by Mr. Big, who removes a prosthetic face and reveals himself to be Kananga.
+He has been producing heroin and is protecting the poppy fields by exploiting the San Monique locals' fear of the occult and the voodoo priest Baron Samedi.
 As Mr. Big, Kananga plans to distribute the heroin free of charge at his restaurants, which will increase the number of addicts.
 He intends to bankrupt other drug dealers with his giveaway, then charge high prices for his heroin later in order to capitalise on the huge drug dependencies he has cultivated.

-Angry at her for having sex with Bond and that her ability to read tarot cards is now gone, Kananga turns Solitaire over to Baron Samedi to be sacrificed.
-Kananga's henchmen, one-armed Tee Hee and tweed-jacketed Adam, leave Bond to be eaten by crocodilians at his farm in the Deep South backwoods.
-Bond escapes by running along the animals' backs to safety.
-After setting the drug laboratory on fire, he steals a speedboat and escapes, pursued by Kananga's men under Adam's order, as well as Sheriff J.W.
+Furious at Solitaire for having sex with Bond and losing her ability to read tarot cards, Kananga turns her over to Baron Samedi to be sacrificed.
+Kananga's henchmen, one-armed Tee Hee and tweed-jacketed Adam, leave Bond to be eaten by crocodilia at his farm in the Deep South backwoods.
+Bond uses the backs of the reptiles to escape to safety.
+After setting their drug laboratory on fire, he steals a speedboat and escapes, pursued by Kananga's men under Adam's order, and later Sheriff J.W.
 Pepper and the Louisiana State Police.
 Most pursuers get wrecked or left behind, and Adam is killed in a boat crash by Bond.

-Bond travels to San Monique and sets timed explosives throughout the poppy fields.
-He rescues Solitaire from the voodoo sacrifice and throws Samedi into a coffin of venomous snakes.
+Bond travels to San Monique and with the help of Quarrel Jr. sets timed explosives throughout the poppy fields.
+He rescues Solitaire from the voodoo sacrifice just as the explosives destroy the fields, and whilst fighting Samedi, Bond punches him and he falls into a coffin of venomous snakes.
 Bond and Solitaire escape below ground into Kananga's lair.
 Kananga captures them both and proceeds to lower them into a shark tank.
-However, Bond escapes and forces Kananga to swallow a compressed-gas pellet used in shark guns, causing his body to inflate and explode.
+However, Bond escapes and forces Kananga to swallow a compressed-gas pellet used in shark guns, causing him to inflate and explode.

-Leiter puts Bond and Solitaire on a train leaving the country.
+Leiter puts Bond and Solitaire on a train leaving for New York.
 Tee Hee sneaks aboard and attempts to kill Bond, but Bond cuts the wires of his prosthetic arm and throws him out the window.
-As the film ends, a laughing Samedi is revealed to be perching at the front of the train.
+As the film ends, a laughing Samedi is revealed to be riding on the front of the train.